phantomphildius/manager-readme/README.md

 - Complacency.
 To use a tired analogy - I look at growth like a shark.
 Most sharks cannot continue to live without continuing to swim (Except for a few.
 If you're interested we should talk about buccal pumping sometime).
 Similarly, without pushing your boundaries and constantly making yourself uncomfortable you will not grow.
 It is my job to help you with this, but I also expect it to be largely driven by you, too.
 - Negative comments or body language.
 If something or someone is bothering you let's talk about it.
 If there is something going on outside of work that is okay!
 Let's figure out how to balance it with your current responsibilities.
 - An old coach in high school once told our team to "stop going palms up".
 Meaning stop blaming the referee or anyone but yourself when something went wrong.
 I want to ensure our team has a culture that allows you to feel comfortable admitting mistakes.
 They are teaching tools and make us better in the long term.
 If something goes wrong - we should understand and feel comfortable to admit that we made incorrect assumptions or decisions and improve on them.
+    - Additionally, if you see something wrong, I want you to feel empowered to fix it.
+Bring me solutions as opposed to problems.
+If you want to discuss a problem, be prepared to brainstorm how to solve it once we have time to process it.

 ### Things I am Working On

 - Once you get to know me, you will call me a liar when I say I am an introvert.
 However, in larger groups or with people I am not as familiar with I can be quiet and shy.
 I am doing my best to be more comfortable in these types of situations.
-If you notice I am quiet in a larger group I am most likely trying to gather my bearings, I would always appreciate a lifeline in those settings!
+If you notice I am quiet in a larger group I am most likely trying to gather my bearings, I would always appreciate a lifeline in those settings.
-- Balancing planning ahead with the team's current workload and the organizations current priorities.
-I tend to focus on “the now” and am working on ensuring the team always has meaningful work to accomplish.
-- See above about decision making.
 - I am constantly struggling with an imposter syndrome that is perpetually moving my set of goal posts.
 While I don't know if this will go away, it is getting better.
 - My typing skills.
 My school district growing up voted for budget cuts and the typing program went.
 I'm working on it I promise.
 - Giving critical feedback.
 See the above section about decision making.
 I like making people happy.
 However, just like the shark I previously mentioned, not giving this feedback can stagnate your growth and it is my job to foster your continued growth.
 This is something that I am always trying to improve.
 - Use of the words "obviously" and "just".
 Not everything is obvious to everyone and the word "just" can belittle the significance of an action or event for someone.
 - Not eating as many skittles.
+- Understanding and embracing my role in our team'a hierarchy.
+- Making the difficult decisions decisively.
+- Operating in ambiguity.
 - There will be times where I go heads down and work on tasks that might be tedious or uninteresting.
 Currently, I think it is helpful for me to handle this work to shield the team and provide them their cave.
 Ultimately that is wrong and could eventually be detrimental, which is why it is an area of improvement.

 ### Etc

 - I grew up outside of Boston, went to school in central PA (where I wanted to be a doctor and we can see how that worked out 😬), worked in the Northeast Kingdom of New Hampshire, and now live in New York.
-My family is usually in Texas or Rhode Island and my wife's family is from New Jersey.
+My family is usually in Rhode Island and my wife's family is from New Jersey.
 Hopefully this explains something about me, though I'm not sure what it might be.
 - I like to use vim but also VS Code.
-- More often than not I'd like to be surfing
+- More often than not I'd like to be surfing.
-- Have you heard of EmberJS 🙃🐹
+- I have an almost 1 year old daughter named Winfred aka Winnie aka Freddie aka Squishy.
+I am also the supporting character in our almost 2 year old Portuguese Water Dog's story.
+His name is Obie and is the epitome of controlled chaos.
+Inlove them dearly and be careful if you ask me about them or want to see photos.
+You will get what you asked for in full.